citp/privacy-policy-historical/f/fo/for/forestry.gov.uk.md

-> *The following text is extracted and transformed from the forestry.gov.uk privacy policy that was archived on 2005-04-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050405235723id_/http%3A//www.forestry.gov.uk/forestry/infd-52ybs4) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the forestry.gov.uk privacy policy that was archived on 2005-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051219074852id_/http%3A//forestry.gov.uk/forestry/infd-52ybs4) for the most accurate reproduction.*

 # Forestry Commission - Privacy Policy

-**Privacy policy**

 This page explains how the Forestry Commission, uses any information you give to us through our website, and the ways in which we protect your privacy.